 What is the stamp duty rate for buy-to-lets?

 The rate of stamp duty for buy-to-let is higher than for your main residence.
 An increase of 3% is applied to each banding of stamp duty.
 Please refer to the table below:

 |Buy-to-let and second home Stamp Duty tax bands|

 |Brackets||Standard rate||Buy-to-let/second home rate (1st April 2016)|

 |Up to £125,000||0%||3%|

 |£250,001 – £925,000||5%||8%|

 |£925,001 – £1.5m||10%||13%|

 If you will be moving out of your main residence and wish to rent out the property you have two options.
-Firstly, you can remortgage the property on to an official buy to let mortgage.
-The second option is to contact your current lender and request ‘permission to let’ or ‘consent to let.
-Most lenders will be understanding of your changing circumstances and allow you consent to let.
-The term of the consent to let will very with each lender.
-Some lenders will charge a fee and some lenders will increase the interest rate or switch you on to one of their buy to let products.
+Firstly, you can remortgage the property on to an official buy-to-let mortgage.
+The second option is to contact your current lender and request ‘permission to let’ or ‘consent to let’.
+Most lenders will be understanding your changing circumstances and allow you consent to let.
+The term of the consent to let will vary with each lender.
+Some lenders will charge a fee and some lenders will increase the interest rate or switch you on to one of their buy-to-let products.

-Interest only buy to let mortgages are an widely available across many of the buy to let mortgage lenders.
-You can take out an interest only buy to let mortgage up to 80% loan to value.
-The method of repayment for an interest only buy to let mortgage is often from sale of the property at the end of the term.
+Interest-only buy-to-let mortgages are widely available across many of the buy-to-let mortgage lenders.
+You can take out an interest-only buy-to-let mortgage up to 80% loan-to-value.
+The method of repayment for an interest-only buy-to-let mortgage is often from the sale of the property at the end of the term.